 Beyond Meat enjoyed its first entrance into the retail market in 2013 when the company began selling a plant-based chicken substitute to Whole Food markets across the country.
 With the popularity of its first for-retail product quickly taking off, Beyond Meat went on to develop and launch a plant-based beef substitute as well just one year later.

-In addition to this well-known partnership, though, Beyond Meat has also partnered with dozens of other restaurants over the years in order to create a wide range of new vegan dishes.
-In 2019, Beyond Meat partnered with Dunkin’ Donuts to create the Beyond Meat Breakfast Sausage, and in 2018 TGI Fridays launched the Beyond Cheeseburger across the nation.
+In addition to this well-known partnership though, Beyond Meat has also partnered with dozens of other restaurants over the years to create a wide range of new vegan dishes.
+In 2019, Beyond Meat partnered with Dunkin Donuts to create the Beyond Meat Breakfast Sausage, and in 2018 TGI Fridays launched the Beyond Cheeseburger across the nation.

-It’s safe to say, therefore, that Beyond Meat has undoubtedly enjoyed a high degree of success.
+Therefore, it’s safe to say that Beyond Meat has undoubtedly enjoyed a high degree of success.
 For Beyond Meat founder Ethan Brown, though, taking Beyond Meat to the highest levels of success was always about more than just the money.
-In many ways, Beyond Meat was founded as a direct response to the many health and ecological problems that the world now faces.
-By making plant-based foods that look and taste like real meat, Beyond Meat is able to do its part to change consumer habits for the better without forcing the consumer to feel as if they have sacrificed something in the process.
+Beyond Meat was founded in many ways as a direct response to the many health and ecological problems that the world now faces.
+By making plant-based foods that look and taste like real meat, Beyond Meat can do its part to change consumer habits for the better without forcing the consumer to feel as if they have sacrificed something in the process.

 From an environmental standpoint, Beyond Meat is undoubtedly doing an extraordinary job.
 According to a life cycle assessment (LCA) of the Beyond Burger conducted by researchers at the University of Michigan, the Beyond Burger that Beyond Meat developed for Carl’s Jr generates 90% less greenhouse gas emissions throughout its production, requires 46% less energy to produce, and has 93% less impact on land use than a burger that is made using a quarter-pound of real beef.

-In addition to producing products that are more sustainable and better for the environment, Beyond Meat is also doing its part to make us all healthier as well.
+In addition to producing products that are more sustainable and better for the environment, Beyond Meat is also doing its part to make us all healthier.

 One of the primary issues with the average American diet today is the overabundance of red meat.
 While undeniably delicious and fine in the right moderation, red meat was never meant to be the bulk of the human diet.
-By developing products that taste like red meat but are made entirely out of plants, Beyond Meat is helping to shift consumer habits in a way that doesn’t feel like a sacrifice, helping pave the way for a future that is healthier for mankind and planet earth alike.
+By developing products that taste like red meat but are made entirely out of plants, Beyond Meat helps to shift consumer habits in a way that doesn’t feel like a sacrifice, helping pave the way for a healthier future for mankind and planet earth alike.

 How are Beyond Meat Products Made?